-21st April, 2018; a fine dawn, I woke up for the nth time.
-I had been doing this for last 2 hours just to fall asleep each time.
+21st April 2018; a fine dawn, I woke up for the nth time.
+I had been doing this for the last 2 hours just to again fall asleep each time.
 But this time before my eyelids could redo what they have been doing, I was hit with a strong pungent smell.
 As I looked around with dizzy eyes, everyone in the bus was struggling with the smell, either fanning their hands in front of their noses or covering it.
 I drew the curtains to look outside and saw factories lined up along the road.
 It didn’t take much to figure out that these factories were actually fish processing units which often mark their presence with this strong, nauseating odour.
 Fish..
 Aaahh !!!!
-I love it and ever since I have come to Gujarat, I have not tasted it.
-But the smell was unbearable which immediately drowsed my interests.
+I love them but early morning, this stench was unbearable.
 I stretched my hands to shut the AC vent which was throwing chill air right on my face and then tried to locate myself on the Google map.
 It showed I had almost reached my weekend destination – SOMNATH.

-In the first sight, I was little surprised because I expected it to be a mammoth temple and it didn’t appear so.
+At first, I was a little surprised because I expected it to be a mammoth temple and it didn’t appear so.
 On walking closer, I liked it.
-I clicked few photographs of the temple before depositing the camera, phone and leather items in the free locker room in front of the temple.
+I clicked a few photographs of the temple before depositing the camera, phone, and leather items in the free locker room in front of the temple.
 Then I joined a queue for security check-in.
-After security check-in, I entered the temple compound and deposited my footwear in a counter.
-The temple premises is clean and well maintained.
+After the security check-in, I entered the temple compound and deposited my footwear in a counter.
+The temple premises are clean and well maintained.
 There is a sea protection wall on the left and backside of the temple.
 As you walk in. there is a small shrine of Lord Hanuman on the right.
 Before entering the main temple, the devotees have to undergo frisking again.

 Bhalka Tirth: This is the place where Lord Krishna was shot on his foot with an arrow by a hunter named Jara after which he relinquished his human body and departed for Vaikunth, his heavenly abode.